guialmorim/next-store/README.md

 <h2 align="center">Deployment</h2>

-This project can be deployed [anywhere Next.js can be deployed](https://nextjs.org/docs/deployment).
-Make sure to set the environment variables using the options provided by your cloud/hosting providers.
+This project can be deployed with [Vercel](https://vercel.com/) or [anywhere Next.js can be deployed](https://nextjs.org/docs/deployment).
+Make sure to set the environment variables using the options provided by your hosting providers.

 After building using `npm run build`, simply start the server using `npm run start`.